nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `delete -c 3`

 <div markdown="block" class="alert alert-info">
-* The `INDEX` parameter should be a non-zero unsigned integer that is a valid index currently displayed along with the target `Consultation`.
+* The `INDEX` parameter should be a non-zero number that is a valid index currently displayed along with the target `Consultation`.
+You may find the index of the `Consultation` on the left of it in the Infomation Panel.
 </div>

 <div style="page-break-after: always;"></div>